RiggsJaM/webarcade/docs/testing.md

 This behavior is not guaranteed, and sometimes the tests will run fine, despite being on the same instance, and sometimes, they will not.

 The easiest way to get around this issue is to create a separate (filename)_test.dart file and have 1 test in that file, or multiple if they will only run being 1 after the other.
-It will basically be trial and error to determine what tests will need to be isolated to theirn own file and which can be run together.
+It will basically be trial and error to determine what tests will need to be isolated to their own file and which can be run together.

 ## Manual Testing